Results 1 to 10 of 23

 02-09-2013, 10:32 AM #9

 I am so very grateful for this thread.
 This has been a worry of mine.
 My DD is 4.5 and really loves to be just with her family.
 She also plays by herself quite well and seems to enjoy that over playing with other kids.
 People are constantly asking the "how is she getting socialized" question when I report that we are homeschooling.
 She has occasional play dates, but it is SUCH an ordeal to try to organize these!
 So I have been very worried that she doesn't have more friends or time with the couple of friends she does have.
-Hearing all these posts has made me feel SO much better - now I can relax and just not worry about it for a couple of years and just let things flow they way they will.Working mom homeschooling DD (5.5) who is working on a 2nd grade level and keeps me hopping!
+Hearing all these posts has made me feel SO much better - now I can relax and just not worry about it for a couple of years and just let things flow they way they will.Working mom homeschooling DD (6!! she's finally 6!!!! and now she can't wait to be 7!!) who is working on a 3rd grade level and keeps me hopping!

 02-09-2013, 10:38 AM #10